Hunting weapon: Multi-barreled firearms

 Rifles and shotguns containing multiple barrels are some of the oldest types of multi-shot firearms, and their use continues to this day.
 These guns are traditionally used for hunting fast-moving or dangerous game, as the simplicity of the design makes a rapid second shot quick and certain; double rifles are known as express rifles or when combined shotgun with rifle, are known as a combination gun, the original "combination" guns and are mostly manufactured by specialized gunsmiths in Europe.
 The double-barreled shotgun is still the primary choice for most shotgun sporting events, as well as hunting of game birds.
-The double rifle, due to the difficulty involved in regulating the two barrels to impact at the same point of aim, is prohibitively expensive; for example, a Purdey, Parker or Holland & Holland double rifle sells between US$40,000 - 150,000.
+The double rifle, due to the difficulty involved in regulating the two barrels to impact at the same point of aim, is prohibitively expensive; for example, a Purdey, Parker or Holland & Holland double rifle sells between US $50,000 to $150,000.
 Combination guns, containing two, three, four, or five barrels, most often with a mix of rifle and shotgun barrels, and are popular choices for hunting in Europe.
 A typical three barrel drilling mix of a rimfire rifle, a powerful centerfire rifle, and a shotgun barrel allows the taking of a very wide range of game with a single gun.
 Multi-barrel designs in hunting guns are generally restricted to rifles, shotguns, and combination guns.